Trial of Michael Jackson: Star Arvizo

 Gavin's younger brother, Star, told the court that he had twice seen Jackson molest Gavin.
 He also said that Jackson had displayed his erection and masturbated in front of them, telling them that "everyone did it", and encouraged them to try it.
 Star testified that Jackson had given the boys alcohol, sometimes in soda cans, which Jackson called "Jesus juice".
-Star also said Jackson had showed the brothers internet pornography on his computer.
+Star also said Jackson had shown the brothers internet pornography on his computer.

 On cross-examination, Mesereau questioned Star about a 1998 case in which his family sued J. C. Penney.
 The family alleged that Star, his brother and their mother were beaten in a parking lot by security guards after leaving with clothes they had not paid for.
 Janet Arvizo also claimed to have been sexually assaulted and falsely imprisoned.
-The family received a settlement of £75,000.
+The family received a settlement of $152,000.
 In a 2000 sworn statement for the case, Star had said his "mother and father never [fought]."
 Janet and her children claimed that David Arvizo physically abused them for seventeen years.
 Star admitted he lied in the statement.
 The admission was a major victory to the defense.
 Also, it was stated that the Arvizos had not visited Neverland since March 2003.
-However, when shown a pornographic magazine dated August 2003, 5 months after the family stopped visiting Neverland, Star claimed that was one of the magazines Jackson had shown them.
+However, when shown a pornographic magazine dated August 2003, five months after the family stopped visiting Neverland, Star claimed that was one of the magazines Jackson had shown them.
 Star would later attempt to recant this testimony too.